Keith Duffy: Career

 Duffy became presenter of The Box on Irish television channel TV3, as well as featuring in Irish comedy Mrs Brown.
 He later served as a judge on the RTÉ talent contest You're a Star, later presenting the fifth series of the show.

 Landing his first major feature-film role in 2010, Duffy was cast in Irish horror film Loftus Hall.
 He reportedly had to bow out of the production due a prior contract stipulation committing him to a 2010 Coronation Street return, which would have interfered with the film's schedule.
 Subsequently, he returned to the soap in February 2010, reprising his role as lovable Irish rogue Ciaran McCarthy.

 On 2 and 3 April 2010, Duffy appeared in ITV's one-off game show The Door.
 He won the show and his prize was £25,000 for a charity of his choice – Ambitious about Autism (a UK-based charity for autism education, then known as TreeHouse).
 In June 2010, he continued his work with Autism, launching a mobile phone recycling campaign in Ireland.
 He also appeared on All Star Family Fortunes on 11 September 2010 again raising money for Ambitious about Autism.

-After leaving Coronation Street in January 2011, Duffy returned to Boyzone who reunited and toured the UK and Ireland during February and March 2011, with a 21-date tour of the Ireland and UK with their arena-based "Brother" Tour and four outdoor shows around the UK during August.
+After leaving Coronation Street in January 2011, Duffy returned to Boyzone who reunited and toured the UK and Ireland during February and March 2011, with a 21-date tour of Ireland and UK with their arena-based "Brother" Tour and four outdoor shows around the UK during August.
 Following the end of the "Brother" Tour, Duffy completed a half Ironman Triathlon raising money for Irish Autism Action.
 He returned to Coronation Street in September 2011 for a short stint.
 His last appearance as Ciaran was on 25 November 2011.

 From November 2011 to February 2012, Duffy played character Teddy Heelin in John B. Keane's play Big Maggie which visited many theatres in Ireland.
 Fellow Boyzone member Shane Lynch said in an interview on ITV show Loose Women that Boyzone would be releasing a new album and would be touring in 2013, the 20th anniversary of their formation.

 In November 2013, he appeared as a drug dealing fitness instructor in two episodes of Irish crime drama Love/Hate.

 2016–present: Boyzlife

-Boyzlife is a duo consisting of Duffy and Brian McFadden, who previously appeared as members of '90s and '00s boybands Boyzone and Westlife, respectively.
+Boyzlife is a duo consisting of Duffy and Brian McFadden, who previously appeared as members of '90s and 2000s boybands Boyzone and Westlife, respectively.

 In February 2020, Duffy invited John Junior, Mental Health Activist on stage with Brian McFadden on their Boyzlife tour to share his mental health journey with their fans.
 Junior travels around the United Kingdom with Charlie The Duck, who accompanies him, encouraging people to speak up about mental health.
 Duffy is friends with Junior and supports his campaign to raise awareness for mental health.

 On 19 January 2022, the duo announced the release of their upcoming second studio album, Old School.